Hackuarium/simple-spectro/README.md

 The initial idea was that you could teach spectrophotometry without having to buy an expensive instrument, since you can find experiments that does not require a specific light wavelength.
-This includes optical density for bacteria culture, determination of a pigments cncentration in a solution, determination of the kinetic of a reaction and many others.
+This includes optical density for bacteria culture, determination of a pigments concentration in a solution, determination of the kinetic of a reaction and many others.

 The device is rather cheap if you buy all the components on aliexpress